LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Adding and committing

-We'll now create and persist our first project file.
+We'll now create and save our first project file.
 This is a two-stage process.
 First, we **add** any files for which we want to save the changes to a staging area, then we **commit** those changes to the repository.
 This two-stage process gives us fine-grained control over what should and should not be included in a particular commit.